kxzk/VimTips/README.md

 # A Collection Of Useful Mappings + Hacks

 Feel free to submit a PR with an interesting line in your Vimrc.
 Hopefully this can become a tool for others.
 Ideally, come here -> search for what you're trying to do -> add relevant line to Vimrc.
-&nbsp;
 The mappings you see within these examples are optional.
 A mapping using <leader>X can easily be <leader>Y, so long as it doesn't conflict with any existing mapping.
 &nbsp;
 &nbsp;
 &nbsp;